 You’ll be amazed at the number of social events on offer – starting from the very first day you arrive at St Mary’s.
 Whether it’s an organised event such as the Ball, a spontaneous outing for gelato, or a late night dash for chocolate at the local supermarket, there’s never a dull moment when you’re living in such a vibrant and friendly community.
 Some of the highlights include:

-- O-Week (Orientation Week) – Fasten your seatbelts for a jam-packed week of fun and festivities.
+- Welcome and Orientation Week – Fasten your seatbelts for a jam-packed week of fun and festivities.
 It’s the perfect way to overcome your nerves, settle into your new home and meet your new College family.
-You won’t believe the number of friendships that can be made within a week.
+You won’t believe the number of quality friendships that can be made within a week!

-- College ‘Turns’ – Another name for a disco held internally (‘tern’) at the College.
-There are several themed ‘turns’ held in the Junior Common Room (JCR) each year, usually following one of the celebratory formal dinners.
+- College ‘Terns’ – Another name for a disco held internally (‘tern’) at the College.
+There are several themed ‘terns’ held in the Junior Common Room (JCR) each year, usually following one of the celebratory formal dinners.

 - Floor Dinners – A more intimate opportunity to get to know other residents living on your floor.
 Your Floor Mentor will organise a dinner at the start of each semester.

 Day-to-day life at College also provides many opportunities for social interaction.
 Enjoy a game of pool in the JCR, spend a sunny afternoon in the courtyard chatting with friends, or take a 5-minute stroll to nearby Lygon Street.
 Plus, with the many opportunities to join sporting teams, cultural groups and study tutorials, you’ll quickly know everyone at College.

 You’ll automatically become a member of the St Mary’s College Student Club, but if you’re keen for more responsibility, many opportunities are available across a range of Committees and Sub-Committees.
 Even as a first year student, you could volunteer for First Year Cultural Rep or First Year Sports Rep.